InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/EEA/GPPExtension: IAB Europe TCF.md

   </tr>
   <td>PurposeOneTreatment</td>
   <td>Boolean</td>
-  <td>1 Purpose 1 was NOT disclosed at all.<br>0 Purpose 1 was disclosed commonly as consent as expected by the Policies.<br>CMPs can use the PublisherCC field to indicate the legal jurisdiction the publisher is under to help vendors determine whether the vendor needs consent for Purpose 1.</td>
+  <td>0 = No special treatment.
+Purpose 1 was disclosed commonly as consent as expected by the Policies.<br>1 = Special treatment.
+Purpose 1 was not disclosed.<br>CMPs can use the PublisherCC field to indicate the legal jurisdiction the publisher is under to help vendors determine whether the vendor needs consent for Purpose 1.</td>
   </tr>
   <tr>
   <td>PublisherCC</td>